Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 When the gods had finally let go of his body some many hands of days later, and Ferd started to feel like himself again, he got up, sprang from his sleeping-nest like he was lighter than a child.
 Moving was so *easy* now!
 He could jum-

 So much higher than he’d ever done before!
 And when he landed, it was obvious that he wasn’t light *at all,* because he fell onto a big rock and cracked it open just with his weight!
 When he walked back, he looked down and saw that some small rocks broke apart under his feet, that his footprints sank deep into the forest dirt.
-His legs, though...he looked at them...
+His legs, though... he looked at them...

 He looked at them in *wonder.*